 Physiotherapy is a key factor in maximising your recovery, ensuring you return to your maximum performance on your return to sport, and ensuring you maximise your quality of life in the future.
 As a mobile physiotherapist, we can cover everything for you as I am not bound by the structures of a clinic.
 If we need to perform field-based rehabilitation we meet at a field, if we need to reassess your gym program, I will meet you at your gym.
 Wherever we need to be I will be there.

 ACL rehabilitation can be expensive, particularly if you are opting for surgical management.
 Once you account for specialist consults, surgical fees, the cost of an anaesthetist, and imaging costs it adds up, and we haven’t yet included any potential time off from work yet.
 We don’t believe that finances should play a role in an athlete being able to have access to the best rehabilitation possible.
-If you were to access this program at a regular cost it would set you back $7600, our package costs a total of $6200, a saving of nearly 20%.
+If you were to access this program at a regular cost it would set you back $5200, our package costs a total of $4080, a saving of over 20%.
 For the level of access and rehabilitation that you will receive I honestly believe it is fantastic value for money.

 Now I understand that given the early costs of managing an ACL injury are quite high which is why payment plans are available.
 Weekly, fortnightly, or monthly payment options are available depending on what best suits your needs and capacity.
 I will work with you to find an option for you to access the care you desire and deserve.